History of Limerick: Free State

 On 5 December 1921 Éamon de Valera gave a speech (in what is now The Strand Hotel on the Ennis Road) cautioning against optimism in the peace process.
 A few hours later in London, Michael Collins signed the Anglo-Irish Treaty, granting limited independence to the southern portion of Ireland as the Irish Free State, while retaining the six counties of Northern Ireland.
 The treaty also gifted the ports of Berehaven, Cobh and Lough Swilly to the United Kingdom as UK sovereign bases, while annuities would continue to be paid to the British government in lieu of money loaned to Irish tenants under various land acts.
 De Valera and others virulently opposed the treaty's compromises.
 The scene was set for the civil war.

 In Limerick, the first signs of trouble came when the British forces withdrew early in the New Year.
 Three separate Irish factions rushed in to fill the vacuum: The pro-Treaty Claremen of the First-Western Division under General Michael Brennan, who was asked by the new Free-State government to occupy the city because of doubts about the loyalty of Liam Forde's Mid-Limerick Brigade.
 In the event the Brigade split into pro- and anti-Treaty factions, the latter led by Forde.

 William St. became a battle zone by 7 p.m. on 11 July 1922, when the Free State troops opened fire on the Republican garrison holding the Ordnance Barracks.
 In the chaos, Roches Stores, which still stands on Sarsfield St, was looted.
 On 17 July, Eoin O'Duffy arrived in the city as part of a nationwide offensive, in command of 1,500 Free State reinforcements equipped with artillery.

 The Free State forces brought up an 18-pounder gun on the 19th and blasted a breach in walls of the Ordnance Barracks, which they then stormed.
 The Castle Barracks was captured the following day.
 The Republicans then abandoned the city, burning the barracks still in their hands.
 Limerick Prison, designed to hold 120, contained 800 prisoners by November.
 The fighting in the city in July 1922, left six Free State soldiers and 12 civilians dead, with a further 87 wounded.
 The press reports stated that about thirty Anti-Treaty IRA men had been killed but a recent study puts their fatalities at just five.

 The Civil War ended the following May in victory for the Free State.
 De Valera and the Republicans would refuse to take their seats in the new Dáil Éireann until 1927.

 The Free State government set about rebuilding the county in the spirit of the times, with grand plans and schemes.
 The Shannon Scheme, the plan to build a Hydroelectric power station utilising the energy of Ireland's largest river, was begun in 1925.
-The German electric company Siemens-Schuckertwerke (today Siemens AG) was awarded the 5.2 million pound contract, providing employment for 750 people.
+The German electric company Siemens-Schuckert (today Siemens) was awarded the 5.2 million pound contract, providing employment for 750 people.
 The Electricity Supply Board set up to manage the project gradually oversaw the electrification of rural Ireland.